 In this section convergence studies will be presented to support the theoretical results given in Section 4.2.
-The approximation of two regular solutions $V{\rm tm}$ and u_e in different space dimensions and different polynomial degrees for the will be considered.
-In all examples given subsequently we will consider solutions to the problem (4.12).
+The approximation of two regular solutions V{tm} and u_e in different space dimensions and different polynomial degrees for the approximation space will be considered.
+The setup will be the same for all simulation studies.
+As space-time cylinder Q the unit hyper-cube will be considered.
+In all examples given subsequently we will consider solutions to the problem (4.14).

-$$Q := (0,1)^{d_T}, d_T \ge 3,$$
+$$Q := (0,1)^{d_T}, \qquad d_T \ge 3.$$